-- Calf Scramble Children between the ages of 4 and 10 lineup in the arena while calves with ribbons on their tails are released from their pens.
+- Calf Scramble Children between the ages of 4 and 10 line up in the arena while calves with ribbons on their tails are released from their pens.
 The objective is to grab a ribbon or any part of that ribbon off a calf's tail and return it to the Arena Official.
-Once all the ribbons have been removed from the calves' tails, the contest is over and all participants receive a prize and winner get trophies. - Mutton Bustin' Little buckaroos "cowboy up" and hold on to a woolly sheep for eight exciting seconds.
+Once all the ribbons have been removed from the calves' tails, the contest is over.
+All participants receive a prize and the winners get trophies. - Mutton Bustin' Little buckaroos "cowboy up" and hold on to a woolly sheep for eight exciting seconds.
 Participation is limited to boys and girls between the ages of 4 and 7, weighing less than 50 lbs. - Burro Racing Burro racing is a crowd participation event, requiring three teams of three.
 Three burros are lined up with one person riding on the burro, one person pulling on a lead rope, and one person pushing the burro.
 The first team of three to get their burro around the barrel and across the finish line wins. - Chicken Poop Bingo Place a bet on an oversized bingo board.
 Whichever square the chicken poops on, the winner takes the pot, splitting it half and half with the Snowmass Rodeo.

-The Snowmass Rodeo takes place at the Snowmass Rodeo Grounds.
 For more information on the Snowmass Rodeo or to purchase tickets visit: snowmassrodeo.org.
 Click here for video of the rodeo and click here for the Kid's Guide to the Snowmass Rodeo.

-About Snowmass Village, Colorado - A renowned winter playground and vibrant summer community just 9 miles from Aspen, Snowmass consistently ranks as one of the best ski areas in the world.
-For 2019, Ski Magazine named Aspen Snowmass the #1 "resort of the year" in the West.
+About Snowmass Village, Colorado - A renowned winter playground and vibrant summer community just 9 miles from Aspen, Snowmass consistently ranks as one of the best winter ski areas and summer mountain biking destinations in the world.
+Ski Magazine named Aspen Snowmass the #1 "resort of the year" in the West in 2020, and Snowmass, along with the rest of the Roaring Fork Valley, is the first IMBA (International Mountain Biking Association) Gold-Level Ride CenterTM in Colorado, only the 5^{th} in United States, and the 7^{th} in the world.
 Snowmass offers guests incredible views of mountain vistas, in addition to 2.8 million adjacent acres of wilderness, open for activities and exploration.
-Snowmass offers a wide variety of outdoor activities, 30+ restaurants, 95 percent slopeside lodging, shopping, unique special events and music - all year round.
-For more information and a complete calendar of events and activities, please visit: www.gosnowmass.com.
+Snowmass is home to 30+ restaurants, 95 percent slopeside lodging, shopping, unique special events and music - all year round.
+For more information and a complete calendar of events and activities, please visit www.gosnowmass.com.

-Snowmass Tourism Media Contact: Sara Stookey Sanchez, Public Relations Coordinator, Snowmass Tourism, 970-922-2285 or sstookey@gosnowmass.com.
+Snowmass Tourism Media Contact: Sara Stookey Sanchez, Public Relations Manager, Snowmass Tourism, 970-922-2285 or sstookey@gosnowmass.com.